CKPT-FM: Switch to 99.3 FM

 On August 21, 2007, CKPT-FM signed on 99.3 with a hot adult contemporary format under the new name Energy 99.3.
 The change came just one day after CKKK moved from 99.5 to 90.5 FM.
 The new CKPT signal simulcast on its old frequency until May 5, 2008.

 Move to 99.7

 On January 14, 2008, CKPT filed an application to relocate to 99.7 MHz, in order to resolve interference issues to CBCP-FM on 98.7 FM; this application was approved on February 27, 2008.

 On June 2, 2008, the remaining AM towers in the four tower array on Crowley Line were taken down.
 A week earlier, two of the towers were actually toppled, because of structural deterioration.
 The same day the old AM towers came down on June 2, 2008, CKPT moved to 99.7 with the same format and moniker.

-On December 27, 2020, as part of a mass format reorganization by Bell Media, CKPT rebranded as Move 99.7.
-While the station would run jockless for the first week of the format, on-air staff would return on January 4, 2021.
+On December 27, 2020, as part of a nationwide rebranding by Bell Media, CKPT rebranded as Move 99.7.

-In 2022, CKPT flipped to adult contemporary.
+Sale to Durham Radio

+On February 8, 2024, Bell announced a restructuring that included the sale of 45 of its 103 radio stations to seven buyers, subject to approval by the CRTC, including CKPT, which is to be sold to Durham Radio.
+On January 30, 2025, the CRTC approved the sale to Durham.

+On May 5, 2025, the station dropped the Move branding and began stunting with a broad array of popular music, while also directing listeners to submit song requests via the landing page LetsShakeItUp.ca.
+A week later, CKPT emerged from the stunt as Pete 99.7, with a format focusing on hit music from the 1980s to the present.